The United Nations Economic and Social Council

 The council is comprised of 14 African states, 11 Asian states, 6 Eastern European states, 10 Latin American and Caribbean states and a group of 13 states which represent the Western European and other states.
-One-third of the member states of the council will be newly elected for a triannual mandate in an annual rotation.
-The voting procedure is defined by the one-state-one-vote-principle.
-Therefore, votes and resolutions can pass with a one-third majority, but may also pass by a consensus decision, if none of the member states is against this decision.
-The ECOSOC can also invite a member state of the UN to its sessions and declare it as an observer, if this member state has a special interest in a concerned topic of the session.
+These Member States are selected in elections to ensure rotation of one third of the council every year.
+The ECOSOC can also invite a Member State of the UN to its sessions and declare it as an observer, if this Member State has a special interest in a concerned topic of the session.
 Therefore, the ECOSOC deals with a vide verity of stakeholders, policymakers, parliamentarians, academics, major groups, business sector representatives and over 3.200 registered Non-Governmental Organizations (NGOs).
 A large variety of special commissions are subsidiary bodies of the ECOSOC.
 The functional commissions are separated by their respective topic, while there are also commissions by region, and some commissions are composed of governmental experts.
 The most important responsibilities, which the ECOSOC is concerned with, are promoting sustainable development, advancing policy integration, providing coordination while building partnerships, guiding operational activities and raising awareness on emerging issues.

 Finding Ways towards a Sustainable and Healthy Food Production